NeowayLabs/neowaylabs.github.io/_posts/2022-01-20-distributed-training-with-pyspark.md

     return res
 ```

-In this part, a groupby is performed on the "fold" column and a command is applied to send the Pandas UDF function "run_model_by_fold" to the nodes.
+In this part, a groupby is performed on the *fold* column and a command is applied to send the Pandas UDF function `run_model_by_fold` to the nodes.
 Note that this Spark command is lazy.

 ```python
 results = dfs_replication.groupby("fold").apply(run_model_by_fold)